samwell-ho/openpgp-ca/doc/src/keys-create.md

 `$ gpg --import ca.pub`

-Because Alice tsigned the CA's key, the CA's key should be fully trusted.
+Because Alice tsigned the CA's key, it should be shown as fully trusted.
 You can confirm this by running:

 ```
 $ gpg -k openpgp-ca@example.org